nganediwal/Data-Driven-Education-VIP/spring2021_model/README.md

 ## Imbalanced Data Removal

 Imabalaced data was fixed using SMOTE for Regression using the library SMOGN (https://pypi.org/project/smogn/).
 Below code was used to do the analysis but was commented for the final model evaluation for performance reasons.
 ```
 train_data_by_user = smogn.smoter(data=train_data_by_user.reset_index(drop=True), y = "percent_grade")
 ```

 	- Troubleshooting
-	Using the above code gives a error in the code that canbe removed by following the instructions in the link(https://github.com/nickkunz/smogn/issues/12)
+	Using the above code gives a error in the code that can be removed by following the instructions in the link(https://github.com/nickkunz/smogn/issues/12)

 ## Aggregated Supervised Learning

-The aggregated alanylsis is impleted in the file model_pipeline_agg.py with the same methods developed in Fall2020
+The aggregated alanylsis is implemented in the file model_pipeline_agg.py with the same methods developed in Fall2020

 ## Plots and charts